 This post contains affiliate links

-We have this exact costume and it’s a favorite!
+We have this exact costume and it’s been a hit for both my kids now for years!
 It comes in a ton of sizes from baby to older kids so if you have a few kids that want to match it’s perfect.
 Plus it’s velvety soft and comes with puffy dino slippers.
-My little girl is the real thing in it, and it’s the cutest to me.
+My little girl is the real thing in it, and it’s the cutest.

 Other cute costumes on Amazon: